 Need to rent space?
 Click on the image below!

-RCIA (Rite of Christian Initiation for Adults) meets on Sundays at 4:00PM in the Newman Center, Upper Level, Rm.
-17: Are you interested in becoming Catholic?
+RCIA (Rite of Christian Initiation for Adults): Are you interested in becoming Catholic?
 Or in learning more about the Catholic Faith?
 RCIA (Rite of Christian Initiation for Adults) introduces adults to the Catholic faith and way of life.
 Regardless of your religious background, whether you already know you want to become Catholic or simply wish to learn more, RCIA will help.
 This program is also for Catholics who have not received First Communion and/or Confirmation.
-Last meeting in 2013 will be on Sunday, December 8.
-RCIA will meet in 2014 beginning Sunday, January 26.
-For further info, contact Paul at firstname.lastname@example.org.
+For further info, contact Brian at email@example.com.

-Meditation/Centering Prayer: You are welcome to join this small ecumenical group which meets for Meditation/Centering prayer in the Newman Center on Wednesdays from 6:00 to 7:00PM.
-For information about the group and about learning to pray in the Christian contemplative tradition, please contact Tom Connolly at 484-995-4046 or email@example.com.
+Meditation/Centering Prayer: You are welcome to join this small ecumenical group which meets in the Newman Center on Wednesdays from 6:00 to 7:00PM.
+For the schedule and information about the group and about learning to pray in the Christian contemplative tradition, please contact Tom Connolly at 484-995-4046 or firstname.lastname@example.org.

-Volunteers needed for Liturgical Ministries: We need Acolytes, Lectors, Musicians, Choir Members, and Ushers.
-If you are interested in helping in any capacity, please contact us at firstname.lastname@example.org
+Summer Volunteers needed for Liturgical Ministries: We urgently need Acolytes, Lectors, Musicians, Choir Members, and Ushers.
+If you are interested in helping in any capacity with these ministries, please contact us at email@example.com

 38th Street Stained Glass Windows: Walk along 38th Street between Chestnut and Sansom and view our stained glass windows!
 We thank those who contributed to these windows.
 If you are interested in contributing to the restoration of additional windows, please write to firstname.lastname@example.org.